-Bit 0 = FMP_R Memory Readout ProtectionReadout protection, when selected provides
+Bit 0 = FMP_R Memory Readout Protection

-Readout protection, when selected provides a protection against program memory content extraction and against write access to Flash memory.
-Erasing the option bytes when the FMP_R option is selected will cause the whole memory to be erased first and the device can be reprogrammed.
+This option bit allows the protection of the software contents against piracy (program or data).
+When the protection is activated, read/write access is prevented by hardware.
+If the protection is deactivated, the memory is erased first and the device can be reprogrammed.
 Refer to the ST7 Flash Programming Reference Manual and section 4.3.1 on page 14 for more details.